These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning that symptoms continue despite treatment

-Why: The critical distinction between a 10% and 30% rating under DC 7631 is whether symptoms are controlled or not controlled by continuous treatment.
+The critical distinction between a 10% and 30% rating under DC 7631 is whether symptoms are controlled or not controlled by continuous treatment.
 If you say treatment is helping without clarifying that significant symptoms persist, the examiner may document your condition as controlled.

-Do this instead: Be specific: 'I take [medication] daily, which reduces my pain from a 9 to a 6, but I still have severe pelvic pain that prevents me from working approximately 3 days per month.'
+Instead: Be specific: 'I take [medication] daily, which reduces my pain from a 9 to a 6, but I still have severe pelvic pain that prevents me from working approximately 3 days per month.'
 This accurately conveys partial but inadequate treatment control.

 Impact: 10% (controlled) vs 30% (not controlled by continuous treatment)